Hazem-Hamada/Projects-From-The-Roadmap-Of-Algorithms-And-Problem-Solving-Courses/Course 07: Projects/Project-2-Bank-System-Extension-(Version-2)/README.md

 ---
 ## 👨‍💻 Developed By
 **Eng.
 Hazem Hamada**
-🤝 Connect with me on LinkedIn: Hazem Hamada [https://www.linkedin.com/in/hazem-hamada-emara/]
+🤝 Connect with me on LinkedIn: [https://www.linkedin.com/in/hazem-hamada-emara/]